quenio/ATN/README.md

 In ATN, a constant refers to a specific instance of a type.

-The same instance is always referred by the name of a constant throughout the context where such a constant is defined.
+The same instance is always referred by the name of a constant in the whole context where such a constant is defined.

 ## Assertions

+In ATN, assertions are expressions that should always evaluate to being true in the whole context where they have were defined.

+In other words, assertions claim the truth of the proposition they define.

 ## Contexts